Muscimol

 Muscimol, also known as agarin, pantherine, or pyroibotenic acid, is a GABA_{A} receptor agonist with sedative and hallucinogenic effects and the principal psychoactive constituent of Amanita mushrooms such as Amanita muscaria (fly agaric) and Amanita pantherina (panther cap).
 It is a 3-hydroxyisoxazole alkaloid and is closely related structurally to the neurotransmitter γ-aminobutyric acid (GABA).
 The compound is widely used as a ligand and agonist of the GABA_{A} receptor in scientific research.
 Muscimol is typically taken orally, but may also be smoked.
-Peak effects occur after 1 to 3 hours orally and its duration is 4 to 8 hours but up to 24 hours.
+Peak effects occur after 1 to 3 hours orally and its duration is 4 to 10 hours but up to 24 hours.

 The effects of muscimol in humans include central depression, sedation, sleep, cognitive and motor impairment, hallucinations, perceptual distortion, and muscle twitching, among others.
 Muscimol acts as a potent GABA_{A} receptor full agonist.
+However, it acts as a preferential supra-maximal agonist at extrasynaptic δ subunit-containing GABA_{A} receptors.
 It is also a potent GABA_{A}-ρ receptor partial agonist and a weak GABA reuptake inhibitor.
 The drug is inactive at the GABA_{B} receptor but is a substrate of GABA transaminase (GABA-T).
 Muscimol mostly exerts its effects via GABA_{A} receptor activation.
 It is very different from drugs like benzodiazepines and barbiturates as it is an orthosteric agonist of the GABA_{A} receptor rather than an allosteric modulator.
 Unlike GABA, muscimol crosses the blood–brain barrier and hence is centrally active.
-Muscimol, which is also known chemically as 5-aminomethylisoxazol-3-ol, is a conformationally restrained analogue of GABA.
-The related compound and Amanita spp. constituent ibotenic acid is a prodrug of muscimol.
+Muscimol is a conformationally restrained analogue of GABA.
+The related compound and Amanita species constituent ibotenic acid is a prodrug of muscimol, but also has neurotoxic effects.

 Muscimol was first isolated from Amanita muscaria and hence was discovered in 1964.
 It has been limitedly clinically studied as a potential pharmaceutical drug for a number of uses, such as treatment of epilepsy.
 In addition, analogues and derivatives of muscimol, such as the selective GABA_{A} receptor agonist gaboxadol (THIP; LU-2-030) and the selective GABA reuptake inhibitor tiagabine (Gabitril), have been developed as pharmaceutical drugs.
 Muscimol and Amanita muscaria mushrooms have rarely been used as recreational drugs historically.
 By the mid-2020s however, use of these substances, including recreational use for hallucinogenic effects and microdosing for claimed therapeutic benefits, has become increasingly prominent.
 The most commonly cited therapeutic reason for their use is to improve sleep.
 Muscimol is not a controlled substance and is unregulated in most of the world, including in most of the United States and Europe.